tim-smart/effect-io-ai/effect/Scope-use.md

 # use

-Uses the scope by providing it to an `Effect` workflow that needs a scope, guaranteeing that the scope is closed with the result of that workflow as soon as the workflow completes execution, whether by success, failure, or interruption.
+Provides this closeable scope to an `Effect` that requires a scope, guaranteeing that the scope is closed with the result of that effect as soon as the effect completes execution, whether by success, failure, or interruption.

 To import and use `use` from the "Scope" module: